 Day 1.
 Arrival at the Equestrian Farm in Périgord

 Riders arrive at the equestrian farm or at Buisson-Cadouin station, around 15 minutes from the farm.
 Transfers arranged from the station.
+Dinner and night at the farm.

 Day 2.
 Equestrian Farm - Rouffignac – 5-6 hours horse riding